 The Caucasian Shepherd is also known as the Russian bear dog or the Caucasian Ovcharka and He’s an old Molossian dog It is approximately 2,000 years old and is descended from Mastiff-type dogs (believed to be the Tibetan Mastiff and another larger breed).
 He comes from the Caucasus between Europe and Asia (formally part of Russia, hence its nickname).

-Its original purpose was to protect his flock or cattle in the mountains from wolves, bears and thieves and to protect his human master.
-There is other Molossian dogs that look similar, as many breeds derived from this line share similar traits and appearances.
+Its original purpose was to protect his flock or cattle in the mountains from wolves, bears, and thieves and to protect his human master.
+There are other Molossian dogs that look similar, as many breeds derived from this line share similar traits and appearances.

 Over time, travelers to the Himalayas received a gift in the form of a Tibetan mastiff and, as such, the Tibetan mastiff traveled to other parts of Europe and Asia.
 He was bred with other large dogs in his travels, and the Tibetan mastiff is said to be the forefather of all mastiff breeds.
 It is likely that it was brought to the Georgia region, where the Caucasian Shepherd Dog was born, which is why it is believed to be related to the Caucasian Shepherd Dog.

-In the 1950s, the Tibetan mastiff came to America as a a present to the president, but he kept them a secret and only 2 decades later some more were imported and the love affair with this great breed began.
-In 2020 the The Tibetan Mastiff is listed with the American Kennel Club like the 131st most popular breed in America.
+In the 1950s, the Tibetan mastiff came to America as a present to the president, but he kept them a secret, and only 2 decades later some more were imported and the love affair with this great breed began.
+In 2020 the Tibetan Mastiff is listed with the American Kennel Club as the 131st most popular breed in America.

 The Caucasian Shepherd and Tibetan Mastiff are very similar in appearance, but there are some subtle differences between the two.
 One of the main factors that you need to consider before getting any of these types is its size.
 So if you live in an apartment you really have to think about another breed!

-They both have very fluffy coats, and of course that brings with it a lot of dandruff.
-The Caucasian Shepherd Dog has three varieties of fur, short, medium and long, while the Tibetan Shepherd Dog has the one coat, seriously fluffy!
+They both have very fluffy coats, and of course, that brings with it a lot of dandruff.
+The Caucasian Shepherd Dog has three varieties of fur, short, medium, and long, while the Tibetan Shepherd Dog has one coat, seriously fluffy!
 They both have a double coat that will keep you warm in both the Caucasus and the Himalayas.
 They both also come in blacks, grays, browns, and reds, either a solid color or a mix, but the Caucasian Shepherd Dog leans towards the lighter colors and the Tibetan Mastiff tends to black and darker colors.
-Both races are often confused with long haired English mastiffs.
+Both races are often confused with long-haired English mastiffs.

 Both the Caucasian Shepherd Dog and the Tibetan Mastiff are quite low maintenance when it comes to exercise, as they don’t require intense exercise or much interaction.